Skip to content

 • Posttraumatic stress disorder or a history of childhood trauma, which may cause maladaptive daydreams to escape painful or scary memories, or be linked to a long-standing pattern of using daydreams to escape reality

-• Obsessive Compulsive Disorders including OCD or skin picking, which sometimes cause obsessive thoughts and compulsive actions and behaviors.
+• Obsessive compulsive disorder and/or skin picking, which sometimes cause obsessive thoughts and compulsive actions and behaviors.

 • Behavioral addictions like gambling disorder or excessive use of porn, social media or the internet.
 These behavioral addictions are often used to intensify daydreams or make them more vivid

-• Attention deficit disorders including ADD and ADHD, which are linked to higher levels of distractibility, trouble concentrating and staying focused, and difficulty being present
+• ADHD, which is linked to higher levels of distractibility, trouble concentrating and staying focused, and difficulty being present

 Maladaptive Daydreaming Scale